-The final phases of the scheme are programmed to start in 2017 and are due to complete in 2024.
+The final phases of the scheme started in 2017 and are due to complete in 2024.
 The proposed development is fully in accordance with both local and national planning policies in that it is proposing housing within an existing urban area and seeking to regenerate and improve an area that has become very dilapidated over the years.
 National planning policy, as expressed through the National Planning Policy Framework, encourages local authorities to significantly boost the supply of housing and to provide a mix of housing to meet the needs of different groups within the community.
-The regeneration of the former Craylands estate has already commenced and to date 407 dwellings have been built under the Original and the Full Permission, or are near completion.
+The regeneration of the former Craylands estate has already commenced and to date 404 dwellings have been built under the Original and the Full Permission.

-The CPOs are required to enable the re-development of the north and west phases of the development.
+The CPO is required to enable the re-development of the north phase of the development.